magento/devdocs/guides/v2.0/howdoi/checkout/checkout_carrier.md

 github_link: howdoi/checkout/checkout_carrier.md
 ---
 <h2>What's in this topic</h2>
-This topic describes how to add custom shipping carrier validations to the Magento checkout.
+This topic describes how to add shipping address validations for a custom shipping carrier to the Magento checkout.
+This is a part of the bigger task of adding a custom payment method to your Magento store.

 ## Overview